When you arrive

 *J-1s must check in at ISSS within 30 days of their program start date.*

 After completing the check-in process at ISSS.
 J-1 scholars will receive a video link via email.
 After viewing the presentation you must submit the confirmation form.

-- To apply for an Illinois driver’s license, you must be at least 18 years old, have a U.S. Social Security Number (or a letter from the Social Security office stating you are not eligible for one), and two other forms of identification, one of which must show your birth date.
+- To apply for a State of Illinois driver’s license, you must be at least 18 years old, have a U.S. Social Security Number (or a letter from the Social Security office stating you are not eligible for one), and two other forms of identification, one of which must show your birth date.

-- Licenses from nearly all countries are valid in Illinois until expiration, providing the holder is not a resident of the State of Illinois.
-Illinois does not recognize the international driver’s license.
+- Licenses from nearly all countries are valid in the State of Illinois until expiration, providing the holder is not a resident of the State of Illinois.
+The University of Illinois Urbana-Champaign does not recognize the international driver’s license.

-- Employees and residents of the State of Illinois must apply for an Illinois driver’s license within 90 days of the beginning of their employment or residence.
+- Employees and residents of the State of Illinois must apply for an State of Illinois driver’s license within 90 days of the beginning of their employment or residence.

 The Department of Motor Vehicles (DMV):

 - Location: 2012 Round Barn Road, Champaign, IL 61820.

 - For information about hours, costs, and more, visit the DMV website.